What did Founding Fathers Look Like?

 He was also known to tell and enjoy a dirty joke or two.

-Based upon their life masks, Dolley and James Madison standing in the drawing room at their Montpelier home in Orange County, Virginia.
+Based upon their life masks, Dolley and James Madison sitting together.

 Sources & References: